sfowl/pod-checker/README.md

 A network-traffic.csv file is a CSV of network traffic data, exported by the [network observability operator](https://docs.openshift.com/container-platform/4.12/networking/network_observability/network-observability-overview.html).
 Network traffic data like this is necessary to create the links between components in the final report data.

+This will:
+* print detailed component data in csv form to stdout
-This will create an threatdragon file name `output.json`, which can be imported in a [Threat Dragon](https://github.com/OWASP/threat-dragon) instance.
+* create a threatdragon file `output.json`, which can be imported in a [Threat Dragon](https://github.com/OWASP/threat-dragon) instance.

 ## TODO